Serhioromano/vscode-gitflow/README.md

   - enhance - Branch name creation now is checked through `git check-ref-format --branch ***` with allows create any qualified branch name.
   - add - Option to automatically bump version on release or not.
   - add - replace spaces in branch name with `_`
-  - fix - tmp dir for message files on release and hotfix
+  - fix - `tmp` directory for message files on release and hotfix
-  - add - parameter `gitflow.path` to manually set gitflow executable.
+  - add - parameter `gitflow.path` to manually set GitFlow executable.
   - fix - Month updated in changelog one month less.
   - fix - Some words in command message `-m"Something"` caused command failed.
 Fixed by using file.
   - add - use `git.path` settings.